Input Validation

 6)

-Because $u$ is absent, the challenge $e$ is independent of the prover’s randomness commitment.
-A malicious party fixes a desired response, recomputes the challenge on values of its choosing, and solves for a consistent $u$ after the fact, forging a valid-looking proof without a witness.
+Because $u$ is absent, the challenge $e$ is independent of the prover’s randomness commitment, so the proof is malleable: a malicious party can fix a desired response, recompute the challenge on values of its choosing, and in principle solve for a consistent $u$ after the fact, breaking the proof’s soundness.

 1// Fixed: u (the EC commitment to witness randomness) is now in the hash